 France has really helped me to embrace a healthy balance when it comes to wellness.

-How have your eating/lifestyle habits changed either because of a job, move or something else.
+How have your eating/lifestyle habits changed either because of a job, move or something else?
+What are your favorite French eating habits?
 Would love to hear from you!